SamPertWasTaken/Dotulous/README.md

 To build from source, clone the repository and run `cargo install --path .` - Ensure `~/.cargo/bin` is included in your `$PATH`.

 ## Usage
+> [!CAUTION]
+> Profiles can run arbitrary commands under your user, and can load/unload files from anywhere in the system.
+>
+> **ALWAYS** audit profiles you don't trust, especially ones you download from online even if you believe it to be from a trustful source.

 Run `dotulous load {profile}` to load a profile onto your system.
 You can unload it by running `dotulous unload`.

 To create a new profile, run `dotulous create {profile}` and modify the profile's directory inside `~/.dotulous`.
 For much more detailed information, see [the wiki](https://github.com/SamPertWasTaken/Dotulous/wiki/Creating-&-Modifying-Profiles).